solana-labs/ecosystem/README.md

 All image files must be 100x100px / at an aspect ratio of ~1.
 Only .svg, .png, and .jpg and .jpeg files are accepted.
+Please refrain from using SVGs with embedded PNG or JPG images!

 ### Linting